shifttops/test-banuba/README.md

-# Getting Started with Create React App
+# Test task for Banuba

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project about P2P connection using WebRTC and Banuba SDK for background blur effect.

 ## Available Scripts